tomaskalj/PracticeCore/README.md

 # PracticeCore
-PracticeCore plugin using the Bukkit/Spigot API that I made ~2 years ago.
+PracticeCore plugin using the Bukkit/Spigot API that I made in 2015